Special-Operations-Brigade/SOB-Docs/vehicles/mutt.md

 - Truck with a Shield Generator strapped to the cargo bed
 - When enabled, front-facing shield to allow providing cover/protection when approaching objs under fire
 - Shield can be disabled with enough incoming damage
-- When shield is enabled, speed of the MUTT is severely decresed, fuel drain severely increased
+- When shield is enabled, speed of the MUTT is severely decreased, fuel drain severely increased

+## MUTT-R

+- Truck with a powerful radar/sensor
+- Can be used for AWACS and revealing sensor targets for Aviation